 The Science of Sulfates: Is SLS harmful?

-Many people sway away from any bottle listing Sodium Lauryl/Laureth Sulfate because they heard through the grapevine that such ingredients are harmful.
+Many people avoid product bottles listing Sodium Lauryl/Laureth Sulfate because they heard through the grapevine that such ingredients are harmful.
 These customers are primarily wary of the myth that sulfates cause cancer.

 However, there is no evidence or conclusive experimentation to back up the claim.
 Additionally, many sulfate-free shampoos use this as a promotional tactic for health-conscious customers to purchase their product instead.
 Here’s the truth: there is no link between sulfates and cancer.